nahales/WebDev/mlb-scoreboard/README.md

-Allow for a different team, other than the Blue Jays to be selected as the favourite Dig through the MLB API figure out what other kinds of features you can add (ex. scoreboard, or stats) What we're looking for
+Allow for a different team, other than the Blue Jays to be selected as the favourite Dig through the MLB API figure out what other kinds of features you can add (ex. scoreboard, or stats)

-Completion - obviously this is a factor, we'd like to see you finish the tasks above Approach - there are a number of ways to tackle each individual problem, let's see how you think!
-Code quality - try to be on your best behaviour here in regards to comments, neatness, and other standard good coding practices
-Test Cases

 Make sure your app can handle these dates
 October 29th, 2014
 March 29th, 2014
 July 15th, 2014